absimler/homework3-2022/README.md

 trials <- 10 # Set the number of trials

 y <- rbinom(n, trials, pr)
-# y will contain the number of successes (a discrete integer value) out of the number of trials assigned above.
+# y will contain a series successes, created by taking draws from the binomial distribution that you have described with "trials" and "pr."
 ```

-**3a) (1 pts)** Briefly (1 sentence) describe a binary (0,1) variable that you might measure in your field or in your own research, and a predictor variable it might be correlated with.
+**3a) (1 pts)** Briefly (1 sentence) describe a binary variable that you
+might measure in your field or in your own research, and a predictor
+variable it might respond to.

-**3b) (4 pts)** Simulate the binary response variable you describe above, using the binomial distribution with 1 trial.
-Use the following steps:
+**3b) (3 pts)** Simulate a dataset from the binomial distribution, using
+the following steps:
-- Step 1) Simulate a predictor variable using runif() or sample().
+Step 1) Simulate a predictor variable using runif or seq.
-- Step 2) Assign a value for the intercept and slope and create the deterministic portion of your model, for "p".
-Be sure to apply the logistic function to the deterministic portion of your model, to convert to the probability scale.
+Step 2) Decide on a value for the intercept and slope and create the
+deterministic portion of your model.
-- Step 3) Use rbinom to simulate draws from a binomial distribution, using the deterministic model for the probability of success and trials = 1.
+Step 3) Use rbinom to simulate draws from a binomial distribution, using

-Examine the values for your response variable.
-Did your dataset contain all 1s?
-Or all 0s?
-If so, describe why this was the case.
-Experiment with values of intercept and slope until you obtain a response that contains a combination of 0s and 1s.
+the deterministic model.
+Be sure to apply the logistic function to the
+deterministic portion of your model, before using rbinom.

-**3c) (1 pts)** Plot your simulated response against your simulated predictor variable.
+**3c) (2 pts)** Plot your simulated response against your simulated
+predictor variable.

-**3d) (2 pts)** Fit a binomial glm on your simulated data.
-Interpret the effect size of your slope by calculating the difference between a maximum and minimum value of your predictor variables using the inverse logit transformation/logistic function.
-Write a sentence about the biological meaning of the effect size.
+**3d) (2 pts)** Run a binomial glm on your simulated data.
+How do your
+parameter estimates compare to the values you used to simulate this
+data?

+**3e) (2pts)** What role is the logit transformation/logistic function
+playing in the steps of your data simulation?